WeatherLab/fsodoc/source/libraries/typography.rst

 Loading the Library
 *******************

-Like all services in CodeIgniter, it can be loaded via ``Config\Services``, though you usually will not need to load it manually::
+Like all services in FSO, it can be loaded via ``Config\Services``, though you usually will not need to load it manually::

     $typography = \Config\Services::typography();